Most Expensive Rolex Watches Ever Sold

 ($2.5 million, 2016)

 The Rolex Antimagnetique ref 4113 is a highly significant watch in Rolex’s history and holds a special place among collectors.
-This steel Rolex produced in 1942 was the only split seconds chronograph Rolex has ever made, and was never offered for sale to the public.
+This steel Rolex produced in 1942 is the lone split seconds chronograph Rolex has ever made, and was never offered for sale to the public.
 Only 12 of these 44mm model watches were made by Rolex, and gifted to a number of famous racing teams and their drivers, including Ettore Bugatti.

 Rolex Antimagnetique 4113 (Phillips)